Reform UK: House of Commons

 Lee Anderson, who was elected as the Conservative Party MP for Ashfield in the 2019 general election, defected to Reform UK in March 2024, giving the party its first MP.
 He was re-elected in the 2024 general election and joined by Nigel Farage, Richard Tice, Rupert Lowe, and James McMurdock, representing Clacton, Boston and Skegness, Great Yarmouth, and South Basildon and East Thurrock respectively.

 Rupert Lowe was suspended from the party in March 2025 after criticising Farage's leadership, lowering the party's MPs to four.
 The number increased to five again after Sarah Pochin won the 2025 Runcorn and Helsby by-election.
 McMurdock stepped down from the party in July 2025, after previously admitting to business misconduct.

 On 15 September, Danny Kruger, the Conservative MP for East Wiltshire, defected to Reform, bringing Reform's total MPs back up to 5 again after McMurdock stepped down in July.
+In January 2026, Conservative MPs Robert Jenrick, Andrew Rosindell and Suella Braverman defected to Reform, bringing the party's seats to eight with the additions of Newark, Romford and Fareham and Waterlooville.

+House of Lords

+In December 2025, Malcolm Offord defected from the Conservatives to Reform UK, becoming its first and only peer in the House of Lords, he retired his position in the Lords after being appointed the party's leader in Scotland.

 European Parliament

 In February 2019, nine MEPs, who had left UKIP in opposition to Gerard Batten's leadership, joined the party; by mid-April 2019, the number had increased to 14, all being members of the Europe of Freedom and Direct Democracy (EFDD) group in the European Parliament.